Tommigun1980/IOSToolbarExtensions/README.md

 There are no special steps to this as the custom renderer will draw any Secondary toolbar items in a nicer menu on iOS without any additional setup.

-For posterity, here is an example of a Secondary toolbar item:
+For posterity, here is an example of a Secondary toolbar item with text and no icon:

 ```xaml
   <ContentPage.ToolbarItems>